 Eventually it worked; I had a binary image of the ROM contents.
 The original Elektor article that refers to the Pascal used to generate the binary ROM contents mentions an output file size of 32768 bytes.
 My image is all zeros after

 I wasn’t sure of the data integrity as the 27C512 is a 5V part and the Raspberry Pi’s GPIO is all 3V3 (and not 5V tolerant) and I had powered the ROM from 3V3 too.
 In the python script I’d inserted pauses of 1ms after setting the address/OE/CE before reading the data bus.
 Looking at the contents of my binary image it looks mostly sensible: it’s easier to judge by eye with this particular ROM due to its function as a finite state machine (FSM), it’s not just “random” binary data (like executable code might appear).
 There are some anomalies to the repeating patterns though: e.g. 0x7FE8 in the image above and a few other locations I’ve spotted too.
 I can’t say for definite at the moment if they are corrupt locations or good data.

-(UPDATE as of late May/early June 2021 the sonyinsider forums appears to have disappeared – link above should take you to a waybackmachine archive 😦 )
+(UPDATE around late May/early June 2021 the SonyInsider forums went offline for some weeks – the link above should take you to a waybackmachine archive 😦

 “Datasheet says NO!” – minimum Vcc is 4.5V – hmmm.
 To satisfy my curiosity I gave in and purchased a USB EPROM programmer from eBay.co.uk (the TL866IIplus) and imaged the chip again.
 Looks like reading the 27C family slowly at 3V3 is viable as the image from the Pi and the USB reader are identical: